 The secondary pavilion houses the master suite and ensuite, which boast spectacular ocean views and natural sea breezes.
 There is also an adjoining flexible wellness space or study.

-With the clean lines and geometric silhouettes intrinsic to the Art Deco style, this home is brilliantly engineered to act as a frame for the surrounding natural beauty of greenery and ocean.
+With the clean lines and geometric silhouettes intrinsic to the Art Deco style, this home is brilliantly engineered to act as a frame for the surrounding natural beauty of greenery and the ocean.

-Locally known as The Castle, this stately home in LA boasts an interesting mix of Spanish, Art Deco and Assyrian styles.
+Locally known as The Castle, this stately home in LA boasts an interesting mix of Spanish, Art Deco, and Assyrian styles.

-The home was designed by architect A. F. Leicht and boasts a host of interesting architectural features across its 5,500 square feet (511sqm) of living space, including Egyptian-themed geometric pillars, arched passageways, gilded ceilings, octagonal-shaped rooms and a stone staircase that runs from the entry hall to the observatory tower.
+The home was designed by architect A. F. Leicht and boasts a host of interesting architectural features across its 5,500 square feet (511sqm) of living space, including Egyptian-themed geometric pillars, arched passageways, gilded ceilings, octagonal-shaped rooms, and a stone staircase that runs from the entry hall to the observatory tower.

 With its melange of architectural inspirations, each of the home’s rooms has its own unique and lavish style.
 Perhaps the house’s most distinctive feature is its observatory tower, beyond which stretches a roof terrace boasting some of LA’s very best views.

-Last on the market for just under £7.3 million ($9.9m), according to TopTenRealEstateDeals.com, it’s hard not to wonder who the latest incumbent of this relic of the Jazz Age might be.
+Last on the market for just under £7.4 million ($9.9m), according to TopTenRealEstateDeals.com, it’s hard not to wonder who the latest incumbent of this relic of the Jazz Age might be.

 It’s hard to imagine a more distinctively Art Deco property than this elegant white behemoth on the Jersey Shore.
-It was last owned by actor Joe Pesci, who bought the home in 1994 for £627,600 ($850k).
+It was last owned by actor Joe Pesci, who bought the home in 1994 for £632,800 ($850k).

 The home is located on the seven-mile-long (11.3km) barrier island in the Lavallette section of the Shore, and was designed in the Art Deco style.
 With 7,200 square feet (669sqm) of living space, the property features light, airy spaces engineered to maximise the ocean views.

-Distinctive architectural features include a free-standing, curved staircase, spacious white rooms, floor to ceiling windows, a living room with not one but two pianos and a dining room encircled by glass doors leading out onto the terrace.
+Distinctive architectural features include a free-standing, curved staircase, spacious white rooms, floor-to-ceiling windows, a living room with not one but two pianos, and a dining room encircled by glass doors leading out onto the terrace.

-Outside, it is one of very few homes in the area to offer a waterfront pool and spa, as well as an expansive deck overlooking the water and its private pier.
+Outside, it is one of the very few homes in the area to offer a waterfront pool and spa, as well as an expansive deck overlooking the water and its private pier.

 Other public spaces include a large, eat-in kitchen and a spacious media room decorated with posters from Pesci’s films.
-The upper storey – accessible by elevator as well as the dramatic statement staircase – includes the bedrooms, an office and access to the upper terraces.
+The upper storey – accessible by elevator as well as the dramatic statement staircase – includes the bedrooms, an office, and access to the upper terraces.

 Down in the basement, meanwhile, is a party room fit for any flapper or bootlegger to Charleston in.